The 20 Best Drug Induced Dyskinesia Doctors Near Me in Illinois, US

 Offers Telehealth

-Leonard Metman is a Neurologist in Chicago, Illinois.
-Dr. Metman has been practicing medicine for over 43 years and is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Dry Mouth, and Essential Tremor.
+Leonard Metman is a Neurologist practicing medicine in Chicago, Illinois.
+He has been practicing medicine for over 43 years.
+Dr. Metman is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Dry Mouth, and Essential Tremor.
+Dr. Metman is board certified in American Board Of Psychiatry And Neurology - Neurology (Certified).

 Distinguished in Drug Induced Dyskinesia